opencog/atomspace/opencog/object-atomese/README.md

 This would return `(Word "blue")` upon execution.

-This is perhaps a terrible example, as the definition requires the (non-existant) `OutgoingOfLink`.
-We could create this link (and maybe we should, because it seems so "natural"?) but we could also use FilterLink to do this (?)
+This is perhaps a terrible example.
+We could (maybe should) use FilterLink to do this work.

 ```
 (DefineLink